Saint George's Cross

-In heraldry, Saint George's Cross, the Cross of Saint George, is a red cross on a white background, which from the Late Middle Ages became associated with Saint George, the military saint, often depicted as a crusader.
+In heraldry, Saint George's Cross (also known as the Cross of Saint George) is a red cross on a white background, which, from the Late Middle Ages, has been associated with Saint George, a military saint who is often depicted as a crusader.

-Associated with the crusades, the red-on-white cross has its origins in the 10th century.
-It has been used as the ensign of the Republic of Genoa from perhaps as early as the 10th century.
+Associated with the Crusades, the red-on-white cross has its origins in the 10th century.
+Perhaps as early as that time, it was used as the ensign of the Republic of Genoa.

-The symbol was adopted by the Swabian League in the pre-Reformation Holy Roman Empire.
-George became associated as patron saint of England after the English reformation.
-Since then this flag is commonly identified as the national flag of England.
-Saint George is the patron saint of the Spanish semi-autonomous region of Catalonia and of the country of Georgia.
-It figures in the emblem (crest) of FC Barcelona, in Ecuadoran premier side Barcelona S.C. and as two quarters of the Flag of Barcelona.
-The national flag of Georgia (since 2004) supplements this cross with Jerusalem crosses.
+The symbol was later adopted by the Swabian League in the pre-Reformation Holy Roman Empire.
+George became recognized as the patron saint of England in the fourteenth century, replacing St. Edmund the Martyr.

-Across the rest of Northern Italy as the symbol of Bologna, Padua, Reggio Emilia, Mantua, Vercelli, and Alessandria, the form has only received a cult of Saint George bolstering and simplification to the cross of Saint Ambrose, the origin of the cross in their civic designs, as the latter was adopted by the Commune of Milan in 1045, Ambrose having been a late 4th century bishop of that city.
+Since then, the flag has commonly been identified as the national flag of England.
+Saint George is also the patron saint of Catalonia and the country of Georgia.
+Across Europe, it appears in the coat of arms of Barcelona, and the national flag of Georgia supplements the symbol with Jerusalem crosses.
+Across Northern Italy, in cities such as Bologna, Genoa, Padua, Reggio Emilia, Mantua, Vercelli, and Alessandria, the design has received significant support.
+However, the flag of Milan, which was adopted in 1045, instead represents a simplification of the cross of Saint Ambrose, who was bishop of Milan in the 4th century.

 Origins and medieval use

 Saint George became widely venerated as a warrior saint during the Third Crusade.
 There was a legend that he had miraculously assisted Godfrey of Bouillon; also that Richard the Lionheart had placed himself under his protection.

-According to legend, the crusaders received miraculous help at the siege of Antioch on 28 June 1098 from a great army on white horses, clothed in white and bearing white banners, led by St George, St Demetrius, and St Mercurius.
-However, there was no association of the red cross with St George before the end of the crusades.
+According to legend, the crusaders received miraculous help at the siege of Antioch on 28 June 1098 from a great army on white horses, clothed in white and bearing white banners, led by St. George, St. Demetrius, and St. Mercurius.
+However, there was no association of the red cross with St. George before the end of the crusades.